 1610 – Birth of James Butler, 1st Duke of Ormond; royalist soldier; and three times Lord Lieutenant of Ireland.

-1680 – Birth of John Aberneth, dissenting clergyman, at Coleraine, Co Derry.
+1680 – Birth of minister and church leader, John Abernethy, in Coleraine, Co Derry.

 1745 – Death of Jonathan Swift.
 He was an Irish satirist, essayist, political pamphleteer (first for Whigs then for the Tories), poet and cleric who became Dean of St. Patrick’s, Dublin.

 1751 – Birth in Dublin of Charles Edward Jennings, commonly known as Brave Kilmaine.
 He was a true revolutionary and the greatest of famous Irish soldiers, who during the eighteenth century battled for France.
 A gallant and celebrated General, Philanthropist and a Baron, he was committed both to the cause of Irish independence and to France.
 A devoted friend to Theobald Wolfe Tone and a close confidant of Napoleon I, he is described as the only officer Bonaparte ever trusted completely.

 1864 – At Battle of Cedar Creek, VA, Irish-born, Corporal John Walsh engaged in an action which won him the Medal of Honor.
 The battle was the decisive engagement of Major General Philip Sheridan’s Valley Campaigns of 1864 and was the largest battle fought in the Shenandoah Valley.
 Citation: “The President of the United States of America, in the name of Congress, takes pleasure in presenting the Medal of Honor to Corporal John Walsh, United States Army, for extraordinary heroism on 19 October 1864, while serving with Company D, 5th New York Cavalry, in action at Cedar Creek, Virginia.
 Corporal Walsh recaptured the flag of the 15th New Jersey Infantry.”